 6 Things You'll Experience When You Leave a Small Town

-Heading to the big city for college is a huge transition.
-It can be especially tough coming from a small town.
-Here are some things you'll experience in the move.
+Heading to the big city for college is a huge transition, especially if you come from a small town.
+Here are some things you'll experience in the change.

 If you’ve lived in a small town, you’re probably well acquainted with the phrase “I can’t wait to get out of here.”
 It’s parroted by people who feel they have dreams simply too big for their hometowns to accommodate.
 Small-town America has built a culture around romanticizing a life much bigger than cornfields or logging mills or commercial fishing.
 For some, small-town living is comfortable, and there isn’t any shame in sticking to your roots.
 However, that kind of life isn’t for everyone.
 In a small town, career opportunities are few and far between, there isn’t much to do, and you get to know people too well.
 That kind of life can be stifling